ianhussey/MatchToSample3x3/README.md

 -  If the testing crition of x number of correct trials within a block is met, the task ends with a "passed" message.
 Default is 8 (out of 9: 89%).
 - Otherwise, participants repeat both the training and testing blocks.
 Participants must again meet the training criterion to move on to the testing blocks.
 This is done a max number of times set by max_training_and_testing.
 - By setting the training crition to 0 you can alter the structure of the task to that participants recieve loops of training and testing rather than requiring them to meet a training accuracy crition before being exposed to the testing blocks.
+- Includes working R script in analysis folder which will summarize MTS performances for you (e.g., pass/fail training/testing phases, and how many cycles of each were needed).

 #### Example setup 1
 	max_training == 1